-A candidate who is not exempted from the Intermediate Examination will not normally be admitted to the First Professional Examination unless he or she has passed the whole Intermediate Examination in not more than two years of study.
+- A candidate who is not exempted from the Intermediate Examination will not normally be admitted to the First Professional Examination unless he or she has passed the whole Intermediate Examination in not more than two years of study. - The entire BE(Hons) Intermediate Year is a prerequisite for the Engineering First Professional Examination.